DarthXoc/UIButtonFlat-Demo/README.md

-# UIButtonFlat-Demo
+# UIButtonFlat Demo
-A demo of UIButtonFlat extension
+A demo of the [UIButtonFlat](https://github.com/DarthXoc/UIButtonFlat) framework.

+## Documentation
+Documentation for UIButtonFlat is available in the [project's Readme](https://github.com/DarthXoc/UIButtonFlat/blob/dev/README.md).

+## License
+UIButtonFlat is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).